The UNC Policy Manual

 Regulation for Military Student Success

 I. Purpose.
-This regulation provides a framework for the constituent institutions of the University of North Carolina System (UNC System) to develop and maintain a comprehensive network of services for military-affiliated students seeking to meet their educational goals.
-This regulation implements the requirements of Section 700.7.1 of the UNC Policy Manual and serves to promote the general welfare of military-affiliated students at constituent institutions.
+This regulation provides a framework for the constituent institutions of the University of North Carolina System to develop and maintain a comprehensive network of services for military-affiliated students seeking to meet their educational goals.
+This regulation implements the requirements of Section 700.7.1 of the UNC Policy Manual, Policy on Military Student Success, and serves to promote the general welfare of military-affiliated students at constituent institutions.

-VIII.
-Campus-Based Support Structures for Military-Affiliated Students.
-Constituent institutions shall create campus-based military affairs committees to assist military-affiliated students in successfully transitioning and succeeding beyond the educational environment.
+III.
+Campus-based Support Structures for Military-affiliated Students.
+Constituent institutions shall create campus-based military affairs committees to assist Military-affiliated Students in successfully transitioning and succeeding beyond the educational environment.
 To ensure effectiveness, these committees should, at a minimum, be charged with:

-A. Facilitating awareness and communication between key departments with regard to constituent institution-based services for military-affiliated students;
+B. Facilitating awareness and communication between key departments with regard to constituent institution-based services for Military-affiliated Students;

-D. Ensuring institutional compliance with standards based on policy implemented by the Department of Defense (DoD), The Department of Homeland Security (DHS), and the Department of Veterans Affairs (VA);
+E. Ensuring institutional compliance with all applicable standards and policies implemented by the Department of Defense (DoD), the Department of Homeland Security (DHS), and the Department of Veterans Affairs (VA); and

-1. Granting exemption from late payment fees on students whose VA educational benefits are delayed;
+1. Granting exemption from late payment fees on students whose payments are delayed as a function of tuition assistance or VA educational benefits delays;

 2. Maintaining students’ course registrations until such delayed payments are received;